NAG-Studio-Apps/Awesome-WebView/ios/README.md

 ## Features:
   - Native: 100% Objective-C
-  - Light: Only 1 dependency
+  - Light: Only 2 dependencies
   - **Easy: You don't need to understand Objective-C to get this running**
   - Customizable